Multifaith Housing Initiative: Veterans' House: the Andy Carswell Building

 Veterans' House is a “Housing First” supportive housing model, the first for MHI.
 It helps veterans in need to gain stable housing and offer support to recover from health, mental health, or addiction-related issues.
 In addition to improving veterans' quality of life, family members who are unable to provide care will know their loved ones are living in a supportive and affordable environment rather than living on the streets.
 The house is located at the old Rockcliffe Airbase and will provide 40 single units to Canadian veterans in need.
 The project began the design phase in 2014 and opened in early 2021.
 MHI’s partners for this project include True Patriot Love, Ottawa Salus, Soldiers Helping Soldiers, Canadian Forces Morale and Welfare Services, Centretown Affordable Housing Development Corporation, the Royal Canadian Legion, and Support Our Troops.

 Events

 Since 2007 MHI has held an annual fundraising "Tulipathon" walkathon event in May.
 The event consists of a walk from Dow's Lake to Bank Street and a family-friendly celebration at Commissioners Park.
 There is a banner competition between the congregations, for which the Mayor Jim Watson has been the judge in previous years.

-The National Housing Day event is held annuallyin November and is open to the public.
+The National Housing Day event is held annually in November and is open to the public.
 The event includes an interfaith celebration and a reception to raise awareness and funds for ongoing housing projects.